anrsaad/python_password_generator/README.md

 # python_password_generator
-code source password generator using python
+simple password generator using python

 >> you can use this code to generate a file content a list of custimoze password and save it into a file
+>> you can costumize the lenght and the numbers of passwords to generate